Skip to content

 enabled = false

-When disabled, the phone icon is hidden and all voice call API endpoints return null.
+When disabled, call controls are hidden and all call API endpoints return null.